Piyushshrii/Piyushshrii/README.md

 # 💫 About Me:
+⚒️ I’m currently working on
-I am a DevOps Engineer specializing in designing and deploying scalable cloud-native solutions.
-My current focus is on leveraging Kubernetes, Docker, and GKE to build resilient systems while ensuring smooth CI/CD automation.
-I work extensively with Infrastructure as Code tools like Terraform and Ansible to automate infrastructure management and streamline cloud operations across platforms such as GCP, AWS, and Azure.
+Designing and deploying scalable cloud-native solutions that leverage Kubernetes, Docker, and GKE.
+My focus is on building resilient and production-ready infrastructure, improving CI/CD pipelines for faster delivery, and automating infrastructure management using Infrastructure as Code tools such as Terraform and Ansible.

-Collaboration excites me, especially on projects involving cloud-native architectures, production-ready DevOps pipelines, and open-source contributions around Kubernetes and Terraform.
-I am also keen on working with teams handling large-scale distributed systems and building efficient observability solutions to ensure reliability at scale.

-At present, I am expanding my expertise in advanced Kubernetes patterns, such as Operators and Service Meshes, while also adopting Site Reliability Engineering (SRE) practices.
-In addition, I am learning more about cloud security and cost optimization strategies to create sustainable and secure deployments.
+🤝 I’m looking to collaborate on
+Innovative cloud-native projects where DevOps practices can create real impact.
+I am particularly interested in contributing to open-source initiatives, helping teams build production-ready DevOps pipelines, and collaborating on Kubernetes and Terraform-based solutions for cloud platforms like GCP, AWS, and Azure.

+👐 I’m looking for help with
+Scaling large, distributed systems that require high availability and performance.
+I’m also exploring advanced strategies for observability, monitoring, and GitOps workflows that can improve developer experience and system reliability at scale.

+🌱 I’m currently learning

+Advanced Kubernetes patterns, including Operators and Service Meshes

+Site Reliability Engineering (SRE) principles for reliability and performance

+Cloud security and cost optimization strategies for efficient deployments

+💬 Ask me about
+CI/CD automation, container orchestration, cloud-native deployments, observability with Prometheus, Grafana, and ELK, as well as career growth in DevOps.

+⚡ Fun fact
-You can reach out to me to discuss topics like CI/CD automation, GitOps workflows, container orchestration, observability with Prometheus, Grafana, and ELK, or broader aspects of DevOps career growth.
-I enjoy turning complex DevOps challenges into simple, automated workflows, and strongly believe that automation is the closest thing to magic in technology.
+I love breaking down complex DevOps challenges into simple, automated workflows—because automation is the closest thing to magic in technology.

 ## 🌐 Socials: